-There’s no denying that Fitbits are interesting gadgets that may be an ideal workout companion for many individuals.
-But is a Fitbit the right choice for you?
+There’s no denying that Fitbit devices are interesting gadgets that may be an ideal workout companion for many individuals.
+But is a Fitbit worth it for you?

-No matter which model you choose, you’re making a pretty significant investment.
-Before you go out and buy one, ask yourself these four simple questions to make sure it’s worth the cost!
+No matter which model you choose, you’re making an investment.
+Before you go out and buy one, ask yourself these simple Fitbit questions to know whether you should get a Fitbit and if it’s worth the money.

-Some people give every excuse imaginable for why they aren’t working out.
-They claim that they can’t start until they have the right clothes, or until the weather changes, or until they have the right gadget (a Fitbit).
-But the truth is that it’s not the things they’re claiming that prevent them from starting—it’s themselves.
+Some people give every excuse imaginable for why they don’t work out.
+They claim that they can’t start until they have suitable clothes, or until the weather changes, or until they have the right gadget.
+But the truth is that it’s not these secondary aspects that prevent them from starting—it’s themselves.

 If you don’t have the motivation to consistently work towards your exercise goals without a Fitbit, buying one is not going to suddenly change your ways.
 A fitness tracker is meant to track your habits and give you actionable data.

 Know yourself and whether you’ll actually commit to a plan.
 Someone who won’t go for a walk today because they’re waiting for their Fitbit to arrive in the mail tomorrow will always find an excuse to avoid exercising.

 In short: If you don’t exercise regularly and plan on a Fitbit alone motivating you to do so, don’t buy a Fitbit.